 - Childhood: The roots of selfishness can be traced back to childhood.
-For instance, being a single child sometimes could lead to the person never having learned how to share.
+For instance, being a single child sometimes could lead to the person never having learned how to share anything from food to books to toys.
 Similarly, those with siblings could be extremely quarrelsome over certain things.
 As a result of that insecurity, complexes could form at a young age

 - Birth of a child: When a couple has a child, it’s only natural for the woman’s attention to be focused on her newborn baby.
 This can leave the husband feeling left out.
 He constantly craves and demands attention and this can often translate into extremely selfish behavior

 - Work stress: Every marriage gets monotonous after a point.
 When the husband is under extreme stress at the office, he starts expecting and demanding more at home.
 When he is unable to have his needs met, the disappointment eventually grows into a disregard for others.
 And he becomes a selfish husband

 - Male chauvinism: Some men have stereotypical mindsets due to their upbringing and cultural influences.
 He always wants to have an upper hand in everything and fights to have a superior position.
 They simply cannot tolerate when wives are ambitious or have flourishing careers.
 This results in their narcissistic attitude and gives rise to an inferiority complex that causes them to lash out